 6 Reality Checks

 1. Look at a clock or a page with writing on it.
 Turn away for a couple seconds and look again.
 Is it the same?
 Is it stable?
 If not you're likely dreaming.
 In dreams people tend to find that the time on the clock changes and words switch to different ones.
 Or the numbers or letters will look like weird non-sensical symbols.
 In one of my lucid dreams I remember trying to read a sheet of paper in my hand.
-I read each word, one at a time, but they didn't make any sense together as a sentence and when I tried to start over from the beginning of the page, the words were different.
+I read each word, one at a time, but they didn't make any sense together as a sentence and when I tried to start over from the beginning of the page, the words were different.2.
+Look in a mirror or take a look at your hands.
+In dreams your face may look weird and your hands may have extra fingers.
+I have no desire to try this in my dreams.
+It would freak me out totally.

 3. Do something you wouldn't be able to do unless dreaming.
 Think of a person and expect them to walk through the door.
 Quickly elevate yourself on your tiptoes and see if you can levitate or fly.